The first month of the winter,

 UV index

 In Manaus, the average daily maximum UV index in June is 11.
-A UV Index estimate of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV radiation for ordinary individuals.
+A UV Index of 11, and more, symbolizes an excessive health risk from exposure to the Sun's UV radiation for average individuals.

-Note: The daily maximum UV index of 11 in June interpret into the following advice:
+Note: In June, the maximum UV index of 11 transforms into these recommendations: